Agathe48/robot_mission_3/README.md

 ## Without Communication

-To tackle this map cleaning problem, we decided to use three types of agents, one for each zone (green, yellow and red).
-In a first approach, we provided our agents a random movement while searching the wastes to pick up and they had no possibility of communication between each other.
-The only intelligence we added to them in this first approach was when going to drop their waste, either on the border or the waste disposal zone; they are going right, and then up or down until reaching the correct place to drop their waste.
+To tackle this map cleaning problem, we decided to use three types of agents, one for each zone (green, yellow, and red).
+In the first approach, we provided our agents with random movement while searching for the waste to pick up, and they had no possibility of communication between each other.
+The only intelligence we added to them in this first approach was when they went to drop their waste, either on the border or in the waste disposal zone; they would go right, and then up or down until reaching the correct place to drop their waste.

 ### Our Agents